Introduction to Wireless Networking

 2.4GHz |

-Newish 2.4GHz standard gives much the same functionality as 802.11b but at higher data rates.
-OFDM standard is supposed to give improvements over the older 11b products for indoor use.
-In practice though the lower signal sensitivity at higher speeds reduces effectiveness. |
+OFDM 2.4GHz standard gives much the same functionality as 802.11b but at higher data rates.
+The OFDM standard is supposed to give improvements over the older 11b products for indoor (non-line-of-site) use though this is offset, to some extent, by the OFDM function only operating at speeds above 20Meg. |

 Range